augustus-thomas/noteworthy/NoteworthyUserManual.md

 # Description
 Welcome to Noteworthy!
 We are the #1 notetaking application for markdown files.
-Some of our current available functions >>> include writing, viewing, searching, listing, deleting, clearing, and converting to PDF.
+Some of our current available functions >>> include writing, viewing, searching, listing, deleting, and clearing.
 If you have any questions relating to Markdown the link below provides useful information
 [Markdown Guide](https://www.markdownguide.org/)

 # Set Up/Installation